VesperAkshay/lazynode/README.md

 ---

-LazyNode is a feature-rich terminal user interface inspired by Lazygit that helps you manage Node.js projects without having to remember or type npm/npx commands.
+LazyNode is a feature-rich terminal user interface inspired by Lazygit and LazyNPM that helps you manage Node.js projects without having to remember or type npm/npx commands.
 Boost your productivity with an intuitive, keyboard-driven interface for all your Node.js development needs.

 ![LazyNode Screenshot](docs/screenshot.png)

 ## Features

 ### 📦 Package Management
-- Install regular and dev dependencies with a few keystrokes
+- Install regular and dev dependencies with dedicated keybindings (`i` and `I`)
 - Uninstall packages with confirmation dialog
 - Check for outdated packages and update them
 - View detailed package information
+- Link and unlink packages with simple keystrokes
 - Manage all dependencies through a visually appealing interface

 ### 🧪 Script Management
 - List and run npm scripts interactively
 - Monitor script execution in real-time
 - View script logs with automatic timestamps
+- Stop running scripts with a simple keystroke

 ### ⚡ NPX Integration
 - Execute npx commands directly from the UI
 - Access frequently used commands quickly
 - Get suggestions for popular npx tools
+- Save and reuse custom npx commands

 ### 🖥️ Modern Terminal UI
 - Side-by-side panel layout for efficient navigation
 - Real-time animations and progress indicators
 - Fully keyboard navigable with intuitive shortcuts
-- Smart navigation between panels (Alt+Up/Down) and within content (Up/Down)
+- Smart navigation between panels with Alt+Arrow keys
 - Context-sensitive command display
+- Advanced fullscreen mode for focused work

 ## UI Enhancements